Slonetech/phase1-week3-codechallenge/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ## Author info
+- m
-- Slack Profile: Gordon Kengere
+Mattermost Profile: Gordon Kengere
 - Linked:Gordon Kengere